Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 - Some tests were done on EmailJS to be sure that messages from Contact Form go to my e-mail.
 Feedback from Contact Form was implemented.

 ![Testing emailJS](/assets/images/emailjs.png)
-- A Dark Theme of website was tested to be sure that section's background, text colour and colour of buttons are changed.
+- A Dark colour-scheme of website was tested to be sure that section's background, text colour and colour of buttons are changed.
 - Input was tested in charity.js, alarm was set if its smaller then 1.
-- My friend helps to review the site and documentation to point out any grammar and user experience issues.
+- My friend helped to review the site and documentation, some grammar and user experience issues were corrected.
 ### **Known Bugs**
 - On my Galaxy S10 Hero-image is jumps (getting a little bigger) when I start scrolling the page.
   And scrolling process isn't smooth through the image.
 Light grey strip is shown for a moment on the bottom of it.